Hatching Fertile Eggs

-For a manual turn incubator, a good tip is to draw a circle on one side of the egg and a cross on the other side.
+For a manual turn incubator, a good tip is to draw a circle on one side of the egg and a cross on the other.
 These symbols can be used to check that all of the eggs have been turned twice per day.
-If you are using an automatic turning egg incubator, ensure that there is 5mm of space between each of the eggs and components of the turing tray to allow the turning device to move freely and avoid trapping the eggs in a stationary position.
+If you are using an automatic turning egg incubator, ensure that there is 5mm of space between each of the eggs and components of the turning tray to allow the turning device to move freely and avoid trapping the eggs in a stationary position.
 Some automatic incubators only tilt the eggs rather than actually turn them.
-This techniqe is perfectly acceptable and is used by most commercial hatcheries.
+This technique is perfectly acceptable and is used by most commercial hatcheries.

 Check that the water reservoirs in the incubator are filled according to the instructions for your specific incubator.
 As a guide, the humidity for the first 18 days of the incubation process should be around 40% to 50% and then increase to 65% to 70% after 18 days.
 A hygrometer is a crucial instrument if you are hatching fertile eggs in an incubator.
 Incorrect humidity is the greatest cause of poor hatch rates.
 If you don't have a hygrometer or accurate thermometer, you can view Poultry Australia's range of accurate Hygrometers and Thermometers.

 Setting Fertile Eggs

 Once you have set your eggs make sure that they are not disturbed by opening the incubator regularly.
 If you wish to check on the progress of the chicks inside the shell, fertile eggs can be candled between 7 and 16 days into the incubation process.
 Candling eggs will allow you to view the development and estimate a hatch rate in advance.
 For information on how to candle fertile eggs see Poultry Australia's guide to Candling Fertile Eggs.
 You can also view our exclusive range of Egg Candlers and other poultry equipment here.